gessinger-hj/gepard/README.md

 As long as a sent message is not returned the Broker stores it in relation to the worker connection.
 If this connection dies the stored message is sent back to the originator marked with the fail state and appropriate text.
-The status can be testet with event.isBad() which returns true or false.
+The status can be tested with event.isBad() which returns true or false.

 ## Java bindings for all features: